Skip to main content

 About Tamshiyacu-Tahuayo

-Tamshiyacu-Tahuayo is a vast Regional Conservation Area spanning 420,080 hectares of floodable and upland forest in Peru's Loreto region, southeast of the city of Iquitos.
-Established on May 15, 2009, and managed by the Regional Government of Loreto, the reserve protects one of the most biodiverse areas in the entire Amazon basin.
-Scientists from the Chicago Field Museum have documented more species of primates here than in any other protected area in the world, alongside extraordinary diversity of mammals, birds, fish, amphibians, and reptiles.
+Tamshiyacu-Tahuayo is a Regional Conservation Area spanning 420,080 hectares of floodable and upland forest in Peru's Loreto region, southeast of the city of Iquitos.
+[1] Established on May 15, 2009, through Supreme Decree No. 010-2009-MINAM, and managed by the Regional Government of Loreto, the reserve protects one of the most biodiverse areas in the entire Amazon basin.
+Scientists from the Field Museum of Chicago documented more species of mammals, primates, and trees in the area than in any natural area of comparable size surveyed at the time, alongside extraordinary diversity of birds, fish, amphibians, and reptiles.
 The conservation area was created to safeguard the ecological and evolutionary processes of the Peruvian Amazon while ensuring the sustainable use of wildlife resources by local communities who depend on these forests for their livelihoods.

 Wildlife Ecosystems